jalarrea/Retry-Java/README.md

 # Retry-Java

-This is a library with strategy to retry to send functions asynchronous or synchronous with a random factor exponencial to send a http message to server.
+This is a library with strategy to retry to send functions asynchronous with a random factor exponential to send a http message to server.